Lower James River Education Program

 Our educators will bring lesson plans into your classroom

-One-day paddle trip on Powhatan Creek, a scenic tributary of the James
+1-2 hour paddle on Powhatan Creek, a tributary of the James

 Stewardship Program